How to offer our dogs to use their nose and their resourcefulness to find a toy that we have hidden.`

 Let’s also respect his rhythm of recovery: after a busy weekend, our dog needs more rest.
 Respect also its rate of recovery: a busy weekend induces a need for more rest.
 The ideal is to offer our dog an easier search game : hide the objet behind a pillow or a piece of furniture, scatter some treats, without hiding them, at home or on the lawn.

 Those who do not cope

-If our dog likes the item but is not interested in this search, it may be because it’s too difficult for him (physically if our dog is old, sick or hurt / emotionally if our dog is not comfortable in the environment for example / if we have skipped steps in the progression of learning / if the container is challenging or scary).
+If our dog likes the object but is not interested in this search, it may be because it’s too difficult for him (physically if our dog is old, sick or hurt / emotionally if our dog is not comfortable in the environment for example / if we have skipped steps in the progression of learning / if the container is challenging or scary).
 It’s up to us to offer him a game that lives up to his physical and / or emotional abilities.